Funny-mad-Peeea/ScaiIlp/readme.md

 the class hierarchy.

-1. If you want to communicate with the solver via the OsiSolverInterface, then you derive a class from ILPSolverOsi, construct your solver and forward a pointer to this solver (its OsiSolverInterface) to the constructor of ILPSolverOsi.
+1. If you want to communicate with the solver via the OsiSolverInterface, then you derive a class from ILPSolverOsi, construct your solver and implement get_solver_osi_model.

    Note, however, that the OsiSolverInterface does not provide all the functionality that is exposed by ILPSolverInterface.
-If you can access the solver that is wrapped inside OsiSolverInterface, then you can overwrite* the method ILPSolverOsi::do_solve() to forward some information that is ignored in this method to the solver.

-   An alternative would be to modify ILPSolverOsi::do_solve() to forward the parameters that are currently ignored to a virtual function that can be implemented in a derived class and has an empty default implementation.
-But currently, there is no need for this, so we do not extra lines of code for this feature.
+If your solver provides a non-Osi interface, you might prefer the latter.
+If your solver has ways to parially bypass Osi and add the missing functionality, you should override the corresponding functions of IlpSolverOsi.

 2. If your solver is based on an LP-Solver it communicates with via the OsiSolverInterface and if your solver obtains its model via this LP-solver, then you should derive from ILPSolverOsiModel like Cbc does.

-3. As a last option, you can derive from ILPSolverInterfaceImpl and implement all the virtual methods yourself.
+3. If you don't use Osi at all, you should derive from ILPSolverImpl.

+   Most likely you don't want to derive from IlpSolverInterface directly.

 If you want your solver to be accessible via the DLL, then you must declare and define a function